 Step 3: Use reflog to rescue “disappeared” changes

-git reflog # every HEAD movement
+git reflog # every HEAD movement, newest first

 # c9d3e5a HEAD@{0}: reset: moving to HEAD~1